 You must select one of the options below for your final five (5) credits in this major.
-This course will be your culminating work for your major and illustrate that you have meet the student learning objectives as found in our Course Catalog.
+This course will be your culminating work for your major and illustrate that you have meet the student learning objectives as found in our course catalog.
 While the Law and Policy capstone and internship courses are being developed, you may substitute the course options with the PP&E capstone or internship courses as listed below.
 This option should be confirmed with your advisor prior to registering for the course, so it can be applied correctly in DARS.

-- One of the following: - o TPOLS 480 Politics, Philosophy and Public Affairs Seminar - o TPOLS 496 Politics, Philosophy and Public Affairs Capstone Internship - o TPOLS 497 Political Internship in State Government
+- One of the following:

+- TPOLS 480

+- TPOLS 496

+- o TPOLS 497